AnmolMandhan/Leaf-based-Plant-Classification-System/README.md

 - Sample dataset included

 ## 📂 Dataset
+The model was trained on a dataset of 7,000+ leaf images covering multiple plant species.
-Due to size and licensing constraints, the full dataset is not included.
-However, sample images are provided in the sample_images/ folder for demonstration purposes.
-If you want the full dataset, feel free to contact me.
+Due to size and licensing constraints, the full dataset is not included in this repository.
+However, a few sample images are provided in the sample_images/ folder for testing and demonstration purposes.

+If you’re interested in accessing the full dataset, feel free to contact me directly.

 ## 🚀 Getting Started